What will I learn?

 How will I be assessed?

 Assessment includes coursework (such as practical portfolios, laboratory reports, case studies and essay style assignments) plus formal exams.
 Research opportunities are also a feature, often enabling data collection within organisations such as the Inshore Fisheries Conservation Authority.

 Where can I go from here?

-You can progress to the BSc (Hons) Top-up in Marine Biology at the University of Portsmouth, or enter the industry.
+After completing this course, you can progress to the BSc (Hons) Top-up in Marine Biology at the University of Portsmouth for a third year of study, or enter the industry.
 Sparsholt students now work in national wildlife trusts and marine research.

 Each year includes an assessed work placement unit